cfneese/LoomisWood/docs/index.md

 If a menu item is disabled, make sure you have a Loomis-Wood plot as the top graph.

-5. If the Loomis-Wood plot does not respond to keystrokes, check to make sure the plot is the active window.
-You may also find that the plot only responds to keystrokes when the mouse cursor is over the plot area.
+5. If the Loomis-Wood plot does not respond to keystrokes, check to make sure the plot is the active window. Â  You may also find that the plot only responds to keystrokes when the mouse cursor is over the plot area.

 ## Menu/Command Reference

 <p class=Subtopic>Data
-Sets | Create a New Loomis-Wood Data Set...<span style='mso-tab-count:2'>
+Sets | Create a New Loomis-Wood Data Set...<span style='mso-tab-count:2'>Â Â Â Â Â Â Â
     NewLWDataSet()

 This
-command creates a new Loomis-Wood data set.
+command creates a new Loomis-Wood data set. Â
-The user will be asked for a folder name, then for a wave containing line frequencies and optional intensities and widths.<span style='mso-spacerun:yes'>  These waves will be used to create a new data set folder and a default plot named “Plot0” will be created.
+The user will be asked for a folder name, then for a wave containing line frequencies and optional intensities and widths.<span style='mso-spacerun:yes'>Â  These waves will be used to create a new data set folder and a default plot named â€œPlot0â€ will be created.

 <p class=Subtopic>Data Sets
-| Delete a Loomis-Wood Data Set...<span style='mso-tab-count:2'>
+| Delete a Loomis-Wood Data Set...<span style='mso-tab-count:2'>Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â
     DeleteLWDataSet("")

 This
-command will delete an existing Loomis-Wood data set.<span style='mso-spacerun:yes'>  With a null (“”) argument a dialog will ask for the name of the folder.
-Otherwise, the argument should be the path-free name of the folder to delete.<span style='mso-spacerun:yes'>  Before calling this command, all plot windows should be closed.
+command will delete an existing Loomis-Wood data set.<span style='mso-spacerun:yes'>Â  With a null (â€œâ€) argument a dialog will ask for the name of the folder. Â  Otherwise, the argument should be the path-free name of the folder to delete.<span style='mso-spacerun:yes'>Â  Before calling this command, all plot windows should be closed.

 <p class=Subtopic>Data
-Sets | View Line List...<span style='mso-tab-count:2'>
+Sets | View Line List...<span style='mso-tab-count:2'>Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â
     ViewLineList()

 This
-command will create a table of the waves in the Lines subfolder of the data set associated with the top LW plot.
-This data should not be manually edited, but if editing is necessary, call the **Data Sets | Synchronize Series to Lines** command when finished.
+command will create a table of the waves in the Lines subfolder of the data set associated with the top LW plot. Â  This data should not be manually edited, but if editing is necessary, call the **Data Sets | Synchronize Series to Lines** command when finished.

 <p class=Subtopic>Data
-Sets | View Series List...
+Sets | View Series List...Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â
-    (F8)                  ViewSeriesList()
+    (F8)Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â  ViewSeriesList()

 This
-command will create a table of the waves in the Series subfolder of the data set associated with the top LW plot.
+command will create a table of the waves in the Series subfolder of the data set associated with the top LW plot. Â
 This data can be manually edited, but if sorting or reordering is neccessary, call the **Data Sets | Synchronize Lines to Series** command when finished.

 <p class=Subtopic>Data
-Sets | Fit All Series
-    (Shift-F9)          FitAll()
+Sets | Fit All SeriesÂ Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â
+    (Shift-F9)Â Â Â Â Â Â Â Â Â  FitAll()

 This
-command will fit each series in the Data Set and create a report in a notebook named LWresults.
-The Command also creates a two-dimensional wave of the band coefficients in the Series folder named BandCoeffTable.
+command will fit each series in the Data Set and create a report in a notebook named LWresults. Â  The Command also creates a two-dimensional wave of the band coefficients in the Series folder named BandCoeffTable.

 <p class=Subtopic>Data
-Sets | Extract Assignments...
+Sets | Extract Assignments...Â Â Â Â Â Â Â Â
-    (F9)                  ExtractAssignments("")
+    (F9)Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â  ExtractAssignments("")

 This
-command will create a table containing a listing of the assigned lines in the data set.
-With a null (“”) argument, the user will be asked for an optional assignment function.<span style='mso-spacerun:yes'>  This function can be used to quickly convert the add-ins listing to a form suitable for a separate fitting program.<span style='mso-spacerun:yes'>  See “The Assignments folder” above.
+command will create a table containing a listing of the assigned lines in the data set. Â  With a null (â€œâ€) argument, the user will be asked for an optional assignment function.<span style='mso-spacerun:yes'>Â  This function can be used to quickly convert the add-ins listing to a form suitable for a separate fitting program.<span style='mso-spacerun:yes'>Â  See â€œThe Assignments folderâ€ above.

 Please
-note that the data in the resulting table is not synchronized with the master line list.   .<span style='mso-spacerun:yes'>  Editing the data in this table will not assign , unassign, mask, or unmask lines in the data set.
+note that the data in the resulting table is not synchronized with the master line list. Â  .<span style='mso-spacerun:yes'>Â  Editing the data in this table will not assign , unassign, mask, or unmask lines in the data set.

 <p class=Subtopic>Data
-Sets | Update Line List...<span style='mso-tab-count:2'>
+Sets | Update Line List...<span style='mso-tab-count:2'>Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â
     UpdateLinesFolder(NaN)

 This
-command is designed to be run when your line-listing as been modified outside of the add-in.
-For example, if you re-measure lines or add lines to the line listing, you should call this function.
-You can also call this function to add or remove widths and/or intensities from the data-folder.<span style='mso-spacerun:yes'>  (Backup your data first, as assignments can be lost.)
-With NaN as an argument, the user will be asked for a tolerance.
-If lines have only been added ore removed, then tolerance can be 0.<span style='mso-spacerun:yes'>  If the line centers have changed however, tolerance should be larger than zero.
-If a line in the new line listing is within +/- tolerance of the old listing, then the two lines are considered the same, and the new line will inherit the assignments of the old line.
-If there are multiple new lines within +/- tolerance of the old line, the closest new line will inherit the assignments of the old line.<span style='mso-spacerun:yes'>  If no line in the new listing is within +/- tolerance of an assigned line in the old listing, then a warning will be printed to the history window.
+command is designed to be run when your line-listing as been modified outside of the add-in. Â  For example, if you re-measure lines or add lines to the line listing, you should call this function. Â  You can also call this function to add or remove widths and/or intensities from the data-folder.<span style='mso-spacerun:yes'>Â  (Backup your data first, as assignments can be lost.) Â  With NaN as an argument, the user will be asked for a tolerance. Â  If lines have only been added ore removed, then tolerance can be 0.<span style='mso-spacerun:yes'>Â  If the line centers have changed however, tolerance should be larger than zero. Â  If a line in the new line listing is within +/- tolerance of the old listing, then the two lines are considered the same, and the new line will inherit the assignments of the old line. Â  If there are multiple new lines within +/- tolerance of the old line, the closest new line will inherit the assignments of the old line.<span style='mso-spacerun:yes'>Â  If no line in the new listing is within +/- tolerance of an assigned line in the old listing, then a warning will be printed to the history window.

 The
-first thing this command does is duplicate the Lines folder as LinesBak.<span style='mso-spacerun:yes'>  Thus, if you have problems, you can copy the data from the LinesBak subfolder back to the Lines subfolder.
+first thing this command does is duplicate the Lines folder as LinesBak.<span style='mso-spacerun:yes'>Â  Thus, if you have problems, you can copy the data from the LinesBak subfolder back to the Lines subfolder.

 <p class=Subtopic>Data
-Sets | Synchronize Series to Lines<span style='mso-tab-count:2'>
+Sets | Synchronize Series to Lines<span style='mso-tab-count:2'>Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â
     SynchronizeLines2Series()

 This
-command sorts the waves in the Lines subfolder by Lines:Frequency, then recreates the Series:Data wave from the Lines:Assignments wave.<span style='mso-spacerun:yes'>  This is necessary when the waves in the Lines folder are manually edited.
+command sorts the waves in the Lines subfolder by Lines:Frequency, then recreates the Series:Data wave from the Lines:Assignments wave.<span style='mso-spacerun:yes'>Â  This is necessary when the waves in the Lines folder are manually edited.

 <p class=Subtopic>Data
-Sets | Synchronize Lines to Series<span style='mso-tab-count:2'>
+Sets | Synchronize Lines to Series<span style='mso-tab-count:2'>Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â
     SynchronizeSeries2Lines()

 This
 command recreates the Lines:Assignments wave from the Series:Data wave.<span
-style='mso-spacerun:yes'>  This is necessary when the waves in the Series folder are manually sorted, redimensioned or otherwise reordered.
+style='mso-spacerun:yes'>Â  This is necessary when the waves in the Series folder are manually sorted, redimensioned or otherwise reordered.

 <p class=Subtopic>Data
-Sets | Edit Colors<span style='mso-tab-count:2'>
+Sets | Edit Colors<span style='mso-tab-count:2'>Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â
     EditColors()

 This
-command creates a table containing the Colors wave.<span style='mso-spacerun:yes'>  This table can be manually edited as needed.
+command creates a table containing the Colors wave.<span style='mso-spacerun:yes'>Â  This table can be manually edited as needed.

 <p class=Subtopic><o:p>&nbsp;</o:p>

 <p class=Subtopic>Plots |
-Create a New Loomis-Wood Plot...<span style='mso-tab-count:2'>
+Create a New Loomis-Wood Plot...<span style='mso-tab-count:2'>Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â
     NewLWPlot("","")

 This
-command creates another Loomis-Wood plot.
+command creates another Loomis-Wood plot. Â
 With null arguments, the user will be asked for an existing data set and a name for the new plot.

 <p class=Subtopic>Plots |
-Change M-axis scaling...
-    (F11)                 ChangeRange(0,0)
+Change M-axis scaling...Â Â Â Â Â Â Â Â Â Â Â
+    (F11)Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â  ChangeRange(0,0)

 This
-command can be used to change the y-axis scaling of a Loomis-Wood plot.<span style='mso-spacerun:yes'>  With 0,0 as the arguments, the user will be asked for the new minimum and maximum values for _m_.
+command can be used to change the y-axis scaling of a Loomis-Wood plot.<span style='mso-spacerun:yes'>Â  With 0,0 as the arguments, the user will be asked for the new minimum and maximum values for _m_.

 <p class=Subtopic>Plots |
-Edit Band Constants...
-    (F12)                 EditBandConstants()
+Edit Band Constants...Â Â Â Â Â Â Â Â Â Â Â Â Â Â
+    (F12)Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â  EditBandConstants()

 This
-command allows the user to manually edit the constants used to draw the lop Loomis-Wood plot.
-This is necessary in the beginning of an assignment to get the assignment started.<span style='mso-spacerun:yes'>  After the assignment is started, one usually adjusts the constants via **Series | Fit Current Series**.<span style='mso-spacerun:yes'>  The change can be undone with **Series |
+command allows the user to manually edit the constants used to draw the lop Loomis-Wood plot. Â  This is necessary in the beginning of an assignment to get the assignment started.<span style='mso-spacerun:yes'>Â  After the assignment is started, one usually adjusts the constants via **Series | Fit Current Series**.<span style='mso-spacerun:yes'>Â  The change can be undone with **Series |
 Undo Last Fit**.

 <p class=Subtopic>Plots |
-Change Region...
-    (Shift-F12)        ChangeRegion()
+Change Region...Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â
+    (Shift-F12)Â Â Â Â Â Â Â  ChangeRegion()

 This
-command allows the user to select which monotonic region the plot displays.
-This is necessary when working with series that involve band heads.
-See
+command allows the user to select which monotonic region the plot displays. Â  This is necessary when working with series that involve band heads. Â  See
 <u><span style='color:blue'>Working with Band Heads</u><span
 style='color:black'> for more details.

 <p class=Subtopic><o:p>&nbsp;</o:p>

 <p class=Subtopic>Series |
-Start a New Series...
-    (F2)                  AddSeries()
+Start a New Series...Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â
+    (F2)Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â  AddSeries()

 Starts
-a new series.
-The user will be asked for a name and color for the new series.
+a new series. Â  The user will be asked for a name and color for the new series.

 <p class=Subtopic>Series |
-Select a Series…
-    (F3)                  SelectSeries()
+Select a Seriesâ€¦Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â
+    (F3)Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â  SelectSeries()

 Changes
 the current series.

 <p class=Subtopic>Series |
-Delete a Series…
-    (F4)                  DeleteSeries()
+Delete a Seriesâ€¦Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â
+    (F4)Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â  DeleteSeries()

 Deletes
 a series.

 <p class=Subtopic>Series |
-Fit Current Series
-    (F5)                  Print
-FitSeries(GetCurrentSeriesNumber())
+Fit Current SeriesÂ Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â
+    (F5)Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â  Print FitSeries(GetCurrentSeriesNumber())

 Fits
-the current series.
-Can be undone with **Series
+the current series. Â  Can be undone with **Series
 | Undo Last Fit**.

 <p class=Subtopic>Series |
-Undo Last Fit
-    (Shift-F5)          UndoFit()
+Undo Last FitÂ Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â
+    (Shift-F5)Â Â Â Â Â Â Â Â Â  UndoFit()

 Reverts
-the constants used in the topmost Loomis-Wood plot to their<span style='mso-spacerun:yes'>  previous values.<span style='mso-spacerun:yes'>  (The Undo level is only one.)
+the constants used in the topmost Loomis-Wood plot to their<span style='mso-spacerun:yes'>Â  previous values.<span style='mso-spacerun:yes'>Â  (The Undo level is only one.)

 <p class=Subtopic>Series |
-M-Shift Current Series
-    (F6)                  ShiftSeries(GetCurrentSeriesNumber(),0,1)
+M-Shift Current SeriesÂ Â Â Â Â Â Â Â Â Â Â Â Â
+    (F6)Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â  ShiftSeries(GetCurrentSeriesNumber(),0,1)

 This
 command adjusts the assignment of _m_ for the current series and adjusts the current constants to reflect this change.

 <p class=Subtopic>Series |
-View Current Series…
-    (F7)                  ViewSeries(GetCurrentSeriesNumber())
+View Current Seriesâ€¦Â Â Â Â Â Â Â Â Â Â Â Â Â
+    (F7)Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â  ViewSeries(GetCurrentSeriesNumber())

 This
-command creates a table containing the current series.<span style='mso-spacerun:yes'>  This table is not updated when new assignments are made, but is updated upon a fit.
+command creates a table containing the current series.<span style='mso-spacerun:yes'>Â  This table is not updated when new assignments are made, but is updated upon a fit.

 Please
-note that the data in the resulting table is not synchronized with the master line list.   .<span style='mso-spacerun:yes'>  Editing the data in this table will not assign , unassign, mask, or unmask lines in the data set.
+note that the data in the resulting table is not synchronized with the master line list. Â  .<span style='mso-spacerun:yes'>Â  Editing the data in this table will not assign , unassign, mask, or unmask lines in the data set.

 <p class=Subtopic>Series |
-View Series List...
-    (F8)                  ViewSeriesList()
+View Series List...Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â
+    (F8)Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â  ViewSeriesList()

 Same as
 **Data Sets | View Series List...**.